clusterio/clusterio/docs/writing-plugins.md

 The following properties are recognized by the Event constructor:

 **type**:
     The message type sent over the wire.
-This can be any string, but it must be unique across all plugins, and it's recommended that it is of format `plugin_name:message_name`.
-The suffix `_event` will be appended to the type.
+This must start with the name of the plugin followed by colon and and be unique for the plugin.
+    The type of the message sent over the socket will have the suffix `_event` appended to it.

 **links**:
     An array of strings describing which links this event can be sent